A Concentration-Time Hybrid Modulation Scheme for Molecular Communications: Receiver Design

 \subsection{A Reduced Complexity Detector}

-Herein, we present an MCPM detector with very low complexity.
-The detector is called the two-stage, position-concentration detector (TPCD) and it employs two stages as its name implies: One for the PPM information and another for the BCSK.
+Herein, we present an MCPM detector with low complexity, which we call the two-stage, position-concentration detector (TPCD).
+It employs two stages as its name implies: One for the PPM information and another for the BCSK.

 Recall that $s_k$ represents the $k^{th}$ MCPM symbol.
 At this point, we assume that $h_1 > \max(h_2,\dots,h_L)$, which implies that the first path is dominant\footnote{For MCD systems that yield practical error probabilities, this assumption is generally satisfied.
 However, it may not hold for extremely small symbol durations due to the behavior of \eqref{eq:arrival_pdf}.}.
 Given this assumption, the intended sub-interval is expected to have the largest arrival count among the $\mathcal{K}$ PPM bins.
 Denoting the emission slot of $s_k$ as $q_k$, the first stage of the detector performs